Tips for fixing common problems you might encounter in your application.

 The solution to this problem is “eager loading”, which means specifying ahead of time which associations you will need.
 For the example above, we can specify that we want to load the Favorite Food association when for each Monster when we load the Monster:

-favorite_foods = monsters.map { |m| m.favorite_food.name }
+monsters = Monster.includes(:favorite_food).limit(10) favorite_foods = monsters.map { |m| m.favorite_food.name }

-Now, Rails will generate the following SQL for you ahead of time, before you get to the map:
+Now, Rails will generate the following SQL for you ahead of time, before you get to the map

-SELECT * from "favorite_foods" WHERE "monster_id" IN (7, 8, 10, 12, 13, 15, 16, 17, 21);
+SELECT * from "monsters" LIMIT 10; SELECT * from "favorite_foods" WHERE "monster_id" IN (7, 8, 10, 12, 13, 15, 16, 17, 21);

-When we tell Active Record to include the Favorite Foods when it loads the Monsters, Active Record will inspect the results for the required monster_ids and make an additional query to the Favorite Foods table, quietly inserting records into the appropriate association caches in the background.
+s and make an additional query to the Favorite Foods table, quietly inserting records into the appropriate association caches in the background.
 Then when a future loop (even one in the template!) needs to find a Monster’s Favorite Food, it will find the data has already been loaded and use that data instead.

 Skylight will report any kind of repeated database query that includes more than four repetitions and consumes more than 50ms on a regular basis.

-Not all repeated queries can be resolved using the “eager loading” technique described above (for example, INSERT statements).
-In these cases, there are some other strategies you can try.
+Not all repeated queries can be resolved using the “eager loading” technique described above (for example, INSERT

 Look for any hot paths that affect your endpoint, then loop less or do less work in each iteration of the loop within these hot paths.
 Consider moving repeated, slow queries into background jobs if possible.